mosmn/Notes/sections/theo/os/mutex.md

 Relationship with other process: Resource Competition

-Example: Different program just competing for resource
+Example: Different program just competing for resources

+Potential control problems:
+- Mutual exclusion
+- Deadlock
+- Starvation

 ### 2. INDIRECTLY AWARE OF EACH OTHER